TheSHEEEP/godotdetour/README.md

 The following features (from recast/detour or otherwise) are not yet part of godotdetour.
 They might be added by someone else down the line, or by myself once I need them for my own project:
 * Off-mesh connections/portals.
-* Full debug rendering.
+* More debug rendering.
 * Better control over threading.
 For now, every new() instance of DetourNavigation will create its own thread.
-* More control over which agent goes to which navigation mesh/crowd.
+* More control over which agent goes to which navigation mesh.
 Currently, only the agent radius & height is used automatically to determine this.
+* Changing the navmesh after creation (by adding/removing level geometry that isn't just obstacles/marked areas)
+* Support dynamic area flags instead of hard coded grass, water, etc.